LlewVallis/colony/src/doc.md

 assert_eq!(colony.get(bar_handle), Some(&"bar"));
 ```

-An important note though, is that two handles can still alias if they were constructed from different colonies.
-In general the handles produced by distinct colonies are free to alias, and if and when they alias is unspecified.
+`GenerationGuard` also tags the colony itself with a unique ID, ensuring that handles from different colonies never alias.

 ```
 # use colony::{Colony, Handle};